JongseobBaek/inet/doc/src/developers-guide/ch-sockets.rst

 The :ned:`Tcp` module automatically notifies the :cpp:`TcpSocket` about incoming connections.
-The socket in turn notifies the application using the :func:`ICallback::socketAvailable` method of the callback interface.
+The socket in turn notifies the application using the :fun:`ICallback::socketAvailable` method of the callback interface.
 Finally, incoming :protocol:`TCP` connections must be accepted by the application before they can be used: